Guinea-Bissau profile - Timeline

 2012 October - Seven killed in raid on an army barracks, which the transitional government describes as a failed coup attempt.

-2013 April - Ex-navy chief Jose Americo Bubo Na Tchuto is arrested by US Drug Enforcement Agency operatives and charged with drug trafficking.
+2013 April - US operatives arrest ex-navy chief Jose Americo Bubo Na Tchuto and charge him with drug trafficking.

 2013 December - Row with Portugal over refugees from Syria, who allegedly arrived by plane from Guinea-Bissau with false documents.
 Guinea-Bissau's foreign minister quits, Portuguese airline TAP suspends air link.

 2014 May - Presidential election run-off is won by Jose Mario Vaz.